MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common/wrap/wrap-deep-links.md

 | &lt;tenantId&gt;     | Connects to the correct tenant                                               |

- For information on how to deep link into other apps in Power Apps, refer to [Use deep links with Power Apps mobile](/mobile/mobile-deep-links.md).
+ For information on how to deep link into other apps in Power Apps, see [Use deep links with Power Apps mobile](/mobile/mobile-deep-links.md).